 Funding research with the power to beat cancer.

 The Australian Cancer Research Foundation (ACRF) is dedicated to funding research in Australia that has the power to make significant breakthroughs in cancer diagnosis and treatment.
-It does so by awarding multi-million dollar grants, stimulating Australia’s best scientists to embark on ground-breaking research projects that speed up the cancer discovery process – ultimately working to save lives by saving time.

-Two thirds of ACRF’s funding has been awarded since 2006 – a reflection of the increasing need to fund research that rapidly progresses the diagnosis and treatment of cancer.
+The ACRF has awarded $120.9 million in research grants to Australian cancer research institutes.
+The largest private cancer research grant the ACRF has awarded is $10 million.
+Furthermore, over two thirds of ACRF’s funding has been awarded since 2006 – a reflection of the increasing need to fund research that rapidly progresses the diagnosis and treatment of cancer.

+There has been great progress in research for many cancers in the last few years, but costs for sophisticated equipment and laboratories are immense.
 Our aim for funding research in Australia is to enable the best-equipped laboratories here in Australia, and to attract and inspire the best and brightest scientific minds to take on groundbreaking new cancer research with the potential to prevent and cure this devastating disease.

 On behalf of Australia’s leading cancer researchers, we thank our donors and supporters.
 It is their generosity that makes it possible to provide these major grants – we receive no funding from any other sources.